arschles/go-in-5-minutes/www/content/about.md

   <div class="col-sm-5 text-left">
     <h2>The Author</h2>
     <p>
       I'm Aaron Schlesinger, creator of Go In 5 Minutes.
-I've been writing Go code for just over 2 years and gathered best practices, tips and tricks, great packages, and other general knowledge on how to write good Go code in <i>the Go way</i>.
+I've been writing Go code for about 4 years.
+I've gathered best practices, tips and tricks, great packages, and other practical knowledge and best practices on how to write good Go code in <i>the Go way</i>.
     </p>
     <p>
       Read on to learn more about the series.